3 Steps to Wellness with Creativity Tools.

 The sheer quantity of what was in there, bad or good, was too much.

-I knew instinctively that, contrary to expectation, while undertaking my Fine Art degree at University, I needed and wanted to create in a purer way—not to overplan or overthink.
+I knew instinctively that, contrary to expectation, while undertaking my Fine Arts degree at University, I needed and wanted to create in a purer way—not to overplan or overthink.

 This was what I wanted creativity to be when I studied.
-Instead, it had become something to resent, and the enjoyment of creating for the sake of it was replaced by judgment and pressures to adhere to external expectations.
+Instead, it had become something to resent, and the enjoyment of creating for the sake of it was replaced by judgment and pressures to adhere to external expectations and compete for immediate greatness.

 So I did.
 I created, and with that, I played with what I was doing.
-I didn't let the cost of materials or judgment of others enter the picture; I grabbed the colours I was drawn to and moved with the paint.
+I didn't let the cost of materials or judgment of others enter the picture (like I did at University); I grabbed the colours I was drawn to and moved with the paint.
 Subsequently, I created some of the work I was most pleased with.

 Most importantly, I felt a wave of peace come over me and have since not felt overwhelmed or anxious about my life… if I feel those emotions creeping in, I now know what to do.
 It has changed everything for me!

-However, I am always looking out for others and had to ask myself…
+However, I always looked out for others and had to ask myself…

 Was this result just for me or could this process help other people, especially people who don’t consider themselves creative?